itzzDeKU/CoreCSRepo/OOPS/CppSpecial.md

 5. They are always defined in the base class and overridden in a derived class.
 It is not mandatory for the derived class to override (or re-define the virtual function), in that case, the base class version of the function is used.
 6. A class may have a virtual destructor but it cannot have a virtual constructor.

+#### Pure Virtual Functions

+- Syntax: ```virtual void func() = 0;```
+- Purpose: Declares a virtual function with no implementation in the base class.
+- Requirement: Every derived class must provide its own implementation of the pure virtual function.
+- Effect: Makes the base class **abstract**, meaning you cannot instantiate it directly.

 ### Working

 #### UPCASTING